III Czango Festival in Poland

 14-16.10 Toruń / Artus Court

-The Czango Festival in Poland maintains and revives the traditions of Poland and Hungary through cultural exchange.
+The Csángó Festival in Poland maintains and revives the traditions of Poland and Hungary through cultural exchange.
 We create relations, friendships between supporters of traditional cultures of many nations, through the shared experience of its magnificence, fun, relaxation.
 This year we are presenting the heritage of the Carpathian peoples more widely, hence the participation of many Ukrainian artists.
-The enthusiastic experience of the participants of the festival meetings of the previous editions allows us to believe that we will meet on 13-16 October 2022.
+The enthusiastic experience of the participants of the festival meetings of the previous editions allows us to believe that we will meet on 5-8 October 2023.

-This year’s edition is full of various attractions and events free of charge and partly paid – apart from workshops and dances, we invite you to concerts, exhibitions of traditional handicrafts, rafting on rafting boats combined with a programme in the open-air museum in Wielka Nieszawka.
-We will be hosting a large group of artists from Hungary, including in particular Mária Petrás, the most famous folk singer and ceramic artist of the Czango (Hungarian: Csángó) region, and Róbert Kerényi, anexalted flutist and documentarian who started the Czango dance house in Budapest in 1988.
+Last year’s final edition was full of various attractions and events free of charge and partly paid – apart from workshops and dances, we invite you to concerts, exhibitions of traditional handicrafts, rafting on rafting boats combined with a programme in the open-air museum in Wielka Nieszawka.
+We hosted a large group of artists from Hungary, including in particular Mária Petrás, the most famous folk singer and ceramic artist of the Csángó region, and Róbert Kerényi, anexalted flutist and documentarian who started the Czango dance house in Budapest in 1988.
 The melodies of the Carpathians will also be introduced to us by violin virtuosos Sergey Ochrimchuk, Olena Yeremenko (for the second time at our Festival), Witek Broda, Mateusz Niwiński and Gergely Sámsondi Kiss.
 Dances from various parts of the Carpathian Mountains will be taught by Előd Molnar, Kata Reiner and Piotr Jop, and songs by Pavel Ivan and Farkas Gyulai.

-The music of the Hungarian Czango (Csángó) tradition is unique – you will find medieval melodies, gypsy rhythms, Jewish, Balkan and even Polish.
+The traditional music of the Hungarian Csángós is unique – you will find medieval melodies, gypsy rhythms, Jewish, Balkan and even Polish.
 An advantage of Csángó dances may be the fact that most of them are circle dances, so no partner or partner is needed, and the steps are usually simple, although the tempos are sometimes very fast.

 Festival of Polish and Hungarian dance houses